AngelCarballoCremades/Energy-Price-Dashboard/README.md

 ## Future Updates
 This are changes or updates planned to be done some time soon.
 * Add MTR-MDA button to graph the difference between the two.
-* Add analysis for extra info (Servicios conexos, Santidades asignadas)
+* Add analysis for extra info (Servicios conexos, Cantidades asignadas)

 I will always be exploring new visualizations, feel free to ask for something to be added or modified!